mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Cr.
 100,000

 Expert programs mimic skills.
-A character using an expert system may make a skill check as if he had the skill at the program’s rating –1.
+A character using an expert system may make a skill check as if he had the skill at the program's rating –1.
 Only Intelligence and Education-based checks can be attempted.
 If the character already has the skill at a higher level then an Expert program grants a +1 DM instead.
 Agent 0